 Please moms – don’t hate me for this and exclude my innocent toddler from birthday festivities fearing that I will judge you for the use of balloons or crepe paper banners.
 I promise, it’s OK and I have brought many a balloon through the door of my own glass house.

 But when it comes to party favors, please take a few of my simple, affordable suggestions and I promise you will find yourself with practical, affordable, and positive results for kids and moms alike!

 1) Food.
 For a mom, there is nothing better than a gift that disappears without having to make room in the overstuffed toy box.
-It doesn’t have to be all organic – although a handful of Whole Foods Animal Crackers beautifully bagged costs mere pennies.
+It doesn’t have to be all organic – although a handful of organic Animal Crackers beautifully bagged costs mere pennies.
 (For Sam’s first birthday I bought a giant jug of these cookies for less than $10, and stuck a few in little matchboxes I bought on Etsy.
-Truth be told, the matchboxes were way to small for the cookies and too small for one-year-olds in general, but it was a solid try).
+Truth be told, the matchboxes were way too small for the cookies and too small for one-year-olds in general, but it was a solid try).